astral-sh/uv/README.md

   will use this value as the keyring provider.
 - `UV_CONFIG_FILE`: Equivalent to the `--config-file` command-line argument.
 Expects a path to a local `uv.toml` file to use as the configuration file.
+- `UV_NO_CONFIG`: Equivalent to the `--no-config` command-line argument.
+If set, uv will not read any configuration files from the current directory, parent directories, or user configuration directories.
 - `UV_CONCURRENT_DOWNLOADS`: Sets the maximum number of in-flight concurrent downloads that `uv` will perform at any given time.
 - `UV_CONCURRENT_BUILDS`: Sets the maximum number of source distributions that `uv` will build